Tibet Facts: Interesting Things That You Should Know

 The Tibet train has few travel options.
 You can choose to travel in a hard sleeper cabin or soft sleeper cabin.
 There is also a hard seat, but we do not recommend that option, because you will be traveling more than 40 hours and seating on one position can be quite difficult.

+You cannot travel in Tibet by yourself.
 This is a crucial fact that every traveler should know before going to Tibet.
-If you are a passionate adventurer, Tibet is your dream destination, but if you are also a solo traveler, that can be an issue.
+Although Tibet is a dream destination for passionate adventurers, solo traveling can pose an issue.

-All foreign travelers in Tibet must have an organized route, accompanied by a licensed travel guide.
-Also, travelers must have an organized tour route with a driver.
-This means that every foreign tourist must have booked a tour with a travel agency.
-No one can travel across Tibet alone without a travel guide.
+All foreign travelers to Tibet must participate in an organized tour, accompanied by a licensed travel guide and a vehicle with a driver.
+This means that every foreign tourist must book a tour with a travel agency.
+No one can explore Tibet alone without a travel guide.

-You need Tibet Travel Permit to Enter, and other Permits for Specific Regions
+3. You need Tibet Travel Permit to Enter and Travel in Tibet.

-On the document will be written the tour number, Tibet tour date, day-to-day itineraries, the number of travelers, and tour operator.
+The document will display the entry/exit points to Tibet, Tibet tour dates, planned travel attractions, the number of travelers, and the tour operator.

-Depending on your tour route, you will need other documents, such as The Alien's Travel Permit and Military Area Entry Permit.
-Your travel guide will provide both types of documents.
+Depending on your tour route, you may need additional documents, such as the Alien's Travel Permit and the Military Area Entry Permit.
+Your travel agency should assist you all required permits.

-Tibet has developed infrastructure and is quite accessible
+4. Tibet has developed infrastructure and is quite accessible.

-The Friendship Highway, linking Kathmandu to Shanghai, also passes through Tibet.
-While this development and infrastructure can be seen in Lhasa, the country's capital is not just limited to the city.
-Throughout the way, one will find electricity and solar panels installed in even the remotest of villages.
-There are factories and nomad villages built for the workers across several places in Tibet.
+While this development and infrastructure can be seen in most corners of Tibet, one will find electricity and solar panels installed even in the remotest of villages throughout the region.
+There are factories and nomad villages built for workers in various locations across Tibet.

 Being centuries-old and serving as the training ground for monks, Potala Palace has high symbolic value in Tibetan Buddhism.
-Other than this, Lhasa is also home to the Jokhang Temple, which is also considered the spiritual center of the region.
-The temple is famous all across the world for its revered gold statue of a young, 12-year old Buddha.
-When literally translated into Tibetan, Lhasa means the 'land of holiness,' and it is evident why.
-This city has renowned monasteries and temples that people travel from everywhere to pay a visit to and revel in the scenic views.
+In addition to the palace, Lhasa is also home to the Jokhang Temple, considered the spiritual center of the region.
+The temple is renowned worldwide for its revered gold statue of a young, 12-year-old Buddha.
+The name "Lhasa" translates to "land of holiness" in Tibetan, and it's easy to see why.
+The city is filled with revered monasteries and temples that attract visitors from all over the world, who come to pay their respects and admire the breathtaking scenery.

 It cannot be denied that the country is really home to numerous natural wonders, be it mountain peaks or hidden valleys.

-Tibet's unconquered Mount Kailash attracts a lot of tourists and pilgrims
+7. Tibet's unclimbed Mount Kailash attracts numerous tourists and pilgrims.

 There is not much that is known or discovered about this mystical mountain peak.
 Mount Kailash is located within the Kailash Range and is really majestic in all its scenery.
 The peak has not only attracted the attention of mountaineers from all across the globe but also holds a high religious value for pilgrims of four religions.
 Followers of Hinduism, Bon, Buddhism, and Jainism, make a pilgrimage to the site of the mountain every year.
 This is a tradition or custom that goes back centuries, and people believe that going around the mountain on foot will bring them good luck or fortune.